ligi/IPFSDroid/README.md

 ## Note: this app will only function if my daemon is running, providing the required files to the network

 ## TODO
-- [ ] Create a playlist for playing downloaded items (probably using Room)
+- [x] Create a playlist for playing downloaded items (probably using Room)
+- [x] Add more data to the broadcasters as there is currently a good deal of overlap
+- [ ] Add thumbnails to the items in the feeds
 - [ ] Move Feeds.json to an IPNS namespace so it is mutable (potentially re-architect the whole thing so that each broadcaster's feed is at an IPNS)
 - [x] Fix oddities with player
-- [ ] Add thumbnails to the items in the feeds
 - [ ] Benchmark download speeds under various conditions of nodes on the network with the requested file